 1. Avoid living on campus

 I know one of the major perks of going off to college or grad school is being able to live on your own.
-But not living in your college dorms can seriously save you money.
+But if you're wondering how to avoid student loans, not living in your college dorms is a great way to do it.

 Even if you do not want to live at home, finding an off-campus apartment can be a much cheaper alternative to living on campus.
 In the close vicinity of college campuses, you can typically find rent that's much cheaper, as long as you don’t live in a major city.